-YUVI ZALKOW’S debut novel (A BRILLIANT NOVEL IN THE WORKS) is now available online and in stores, and was a Rumpus Book Club pick for July 2012.
-He received his MFA from Antioch University and his stories have been published in Glimmer Train, Narrative Magazine, The Los Angeles Review, Carve Magazine, and others.
+YUVI ZALKOW is the author of A BRILLIANT NOVEL IN THE WORKS.
+His writing has appeared in Glimmer Train, Narrative Magazine, The Los Angeles Review, Carve Magazine, and others.
 He is the creator of the “I’m a Failed Writer” online video series [awesome] and has been rejected more than 600 times by reputable and disreputable journals.
 Visit his website [and subscribe] at http://yuvizalkow.com.

 Meredith: When you find it hard to pay attention to your writing, like when it’s really bugging you or annoying you or evading you or being mean to you, how does it win you over again?